Calling a Mommy War Truce

 Before Half of you Shoot Me

 I’m not saying that to say unmediated births are wrong and we should all have epidurals.
 I made my plans, but the outcome wasn’t what I expected.
 From day one God has gently been guiding me away from pride in my plans working out my way.
 He has been showing me that it isn’t about what I do.
 I can’t take pride in my methods over another mother, because babies, birth, and motherhood can’t be programmed.
+Sometimes, there is even a spiritual drought during these seasons.

 What About Sleep Schedules?